bartfeenstra/betty/documentation/usage/extension/nginx.rst

 Configuration
 -------------
-This extension is configurable.
-Enable it in your project's configuration file as follows:
+This extension is configurable through Betty Desktop or in the configuration file:

 .. code-block:: yaml